Biclops/calloutview/README.md

 ### ARC Support

 This class requires LLVM 4.0 with [Automatic Reference Counting (ARC)](http://clang.llvm.org/docs/AutomaticReferenceCounting.html), enabled by default in modern Xcode projects.

+### MapView Support
+So the original made bubbles but not for mapviews.
+This version merges code from [U10Int's fork](https://github.com/u10int/calloutview) and adds support to use a totally customized view as it's callout.